 - low speed of continuous shooting (for sports/action photographers)

-I’ll say this:
+I’ll say this…

-Pentax K-1 certainly is suitable for any type of shooting.
+Pentax K-1 is certainly suitable for any type of shooting.
 (If you can afford the Mark II model, even better.)

 It is also a great option for other professional photography genres, including wedding, interior, and product photography.

 I also feel that Pentax K-1 will be interesting for those who are choosing their first full-frame DSLR.
-To such photographers, this Pentax model will offer a lot for a relatively small price tag.

 (You know how expensive they can be!)

-- Recommended Lens for Pentax K-1
+Best Landscape Lens for Pentax K-1

 And that is GOOD for landscape photography.

-Nikon D810
+3. Nikon D810

-✓ Reasons to Buy
+Reasons to Buy:

 - the highest detail of the images & excellent color rendering